105 Report Card Comments to Use and AdaptAll Posts

 - Key considerations for effective end-of-year report cards

-Just about every teacher agrees: report card comments are important to course-correct students or validate great work habits.
+Just about every teacher agrees: report card comments are important to provide insights and next steps to students and families.
 But there are few who actually look forward to writing them.

 Because every instructor knows working under tight deadlines to create upwards of 20 unique and detailed reports at the end of the year or term isn’t exactly straightforward (or particularly fun).
 That's especially true in the era of distance learning.